35 Disney Cruise Tips, Tricks, and Hints

 Select itineraries will have an onboard themed Pirate Night.
 After a special Pirate themed dinner, head up to the pool deck for the Pirates in the Caribbean Deck Party.
-Show off your dance moves, watch a special Disney production with some friendly (and not so friendly) faces and see the Pirate Night firework display.
+Show off your dance moves, watch a unique Disney production with some friendly (and not so familiar) faces and see the Pirate Night firework display.

 Pirate Night is incredibly popular, so be sure to dress up for the evening–the characters will!
 A bandana and eye patch will be provided in your stateroom should you choose to use them.